itemis/Kumite_challenge/README.md

 3021 would be the number we are searching for.

-Please take your code and create a PullRequest against this repository.
-If you are right you'll get an invitation to our coding kumite in Hamburg.
+Please take your code, create a PullRequest against this repository and use your result to get an invitation to the kumite.

+Happy Coding!